 I wrote a 3 part series back in 2011 called ‘So you want to be an S&C coach?’
-But things have moved on since then so I decided to rewrite this series and make it into an updated 2018 edition.
+But things have moved on since then so I decided to rewrite this series.
 This series is a comprehensive answer to those questions.
 A blueprint if you will.

-Here’s what I’ll be covering and 3 further articles which together make up the ‘How to become a Strength and Conditioning Coach in 2018’ guide:
+Here’s what I’ll be covering and 3 further articles which together make up the ‘How to become a Strength and Conditioning Coach’ guide:

 Part 1 (your reading it now) is all about the qualifications and initial learning resources you need to check out.